octimot/StoryToolkitAI/INSTALLATION.md

 Download it from [here](https://git-scm.com/download/win) and then install it.

 #### 3. Install virtualenv

+We recommend running the tool inside a virtual environment like virtualenv.
+This is not required, but it prevents messing up your Python installation, for that, you need to install virtualenv.

 If you installed Python according to step 1, this shouldn't be necessary.
 But to make sure that you have virtualenv, simply run: